danog/MadelineProtoDocs/docs/API_docs/constructors/pollAnswerVoters.md

 ---
-title: pollAnswerVoters
+title: "pollAnswerVoters"
-description: A poll answer, and how users voted on it
+description: "A poll answer, and how users voted on it"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: pollAnswerVoters